-In this guide, I’ll explain the best practices for writing a real estate resume both for new agents and experienced agents, and provide you with a free downloadable real estate resume template.
-Here’s what you’ll come away with after reading this article:
+In this guide, I’ll explain the best practices for writing a real estate resume both for new agents and experienced agents, and provide you with a free downloadable real estate resume templates and samples you can copy and edit for your resume.

-Download Real Estate Resume Template (for Experienced Agents)
+Real Estate Resume Template For Experienced Agents and Associate Brokers

 If you’ve never worked in the industry before, writing a real estate resume can be pretty intimidating.
 What should it say?
 Will they ever call back?
 Don’t worry, we have you covered.
 Let’s take a look at each section of the real estate resume template for new agents: